 We are required to clearly set out what special educational provision and training we expect schools, early years settings and post-16 providers to offer.
 This is to provide a shared understanding between parent carers, educational settings and us.

-- What SEN support we expect educational settings to provide for children and young people with special educational needs and disabilities (SEND)
+What special educational need (SEN) support we expect educational settings to provide for children and young people with special educational needs and disabilities (SEND)

 SEN Support in schools - what is required